chibicode/chibicode-2018/src/pages/posts/best-latex-cheat-sheet/index.md

 [KaTeX](https://khan.github.io/KaTeX/) is a way to display LaTeX equations on a browser.

-[Its documentation page](https://khan.github.io/KaTeX/function-support.html) works as a great LaTeX cheat sheet, because you can search for and copy equations easily.
+[Its documentation page](https://khan.github.io/KaTeX/function-support.html) works as a great LaTeX cheat sheet because:

+- The page loads quickly
+- The commands are organized well
+- You can search for equations (Command+F or Control+F)
+- You can copy commands

 I recommend bookmarking this page.